BeansGalaxy/Beans-Backpacks-2/README.md

 <h3> FYI <img align="right" src="assets/images/back_slot.gif" alt="Back Slot" style="margin:10px"> </h3>

-1.20.2 is stable but development has been put on pause until 1.20.1 is out of beta.
 1.20.1 is the most up-to-date version.
-Ports to 1.20.4+ will come after we're out of beta.
-Ports to 1.19 and earlier is TBD.
+1.20.2 development has been canceled and updates to other 1.20 versions are unlikely until a 1.21 version is released.

+Ports to previous versions
+are difficult since trims and the decorated pot were added in 1.20.
+A simplified version for 1.18.2 is the most likely if any back port does happen.

-### Grave Mod Developers
+### Mod Developers
 I have added many methods in [CompatHelper](https://github.com/BeansGalaxy/Beans-Backpacks-2/tree/20.1/common/src/main/java/com/beansgalaxy/backpacks/platform/services) to hopefully help you out.
-Inventory expansion mods and grave mods should get along!
-End the suffering!
+I've also added Cancelable Events for both [Forge](https://github.com/BeansGalaxy/Beans-Backpacks-2/blob/3611f372af03a57efae49abbb9c8a4b1d6c4b4c5/forge/src/main/java/com/beansgalaxy/backpacks/platform/ForgeCompatHelper.java#L69) and [Fabric](https://github.com/BeansGalaxy/Beans-Backpacks-2/blob/3611f372af03a57efae49abbb9c8a4b1d6c4b4c5/fabric/src/main/java/com/beansgalaxy/backpacks/platform/FabricCompatHelper.java#L64) if your mod needs to interact with how the backpack is dropped on death.

 ### Mod Packs
 <p>